beanlamachine/F/README.md

 # PLCExam3

+To test code:
+1. Download Tester file
+2. Download F.java
-To test code: Download Tester file and edit F.java line 401 to the location of the Tester file on your PC.
+3. Edit F.java line 401 to the location of the Tester file on your PC.